sunnyliyanbo1357/PD_Clinical_Trial/README.md

-# PD_Clinical_Trial
+# PD Clinical Trial
-Parkinson's Disease Clinical Trial Data Collection
+We are using data from both Andriod and ResearchKit to help Parkinson's Disease clinical trial data collection.